ManuLintz/art-explorer/README.md

-# Phantom - Technical test
+# Worklife - Technical test

 This is my take on the Frontend technical test